When it’s time for your pay raise meeting, are you ready to handle objections?

 Gently probe to uncover more information, viewpoints, interests and agendas related to the objection.
 Try starting your questions with:

 As you get more input, you might see and suggest creative ways to get to agreement on the issues.

 If you’re ready to present your alternative options that get around the obstacles, you might be surprised at what’s possible, even with your manager.

 That means you must prepare ahead of time.

 So before your meeting, anticipate all the objections, reasons, arguments or obstacles your manager might have for not granting your pay raise request.
 Then develop a ready response for each one.

 Not easy, I realize.
 But that is part of the hard work of preparation that fosters a successful negotiation.

 Is preparing to address a No worth a potential $3000, $5000 or $10,000 more a year in your bank account?
 My guess is Yes.

-In Pay Raise Prep School’s Crash Course, you get a proven tactic that addresses virtually ANY objection to your raise request, and then pivots the conversation to address alternative solutions.
+In Pay Raise Prep School’s Salary Accelerator Course, you get a proven tactic that addresses virtually ANY objection to your raise request, and then pivots the conversation to address alternative solutions.

 Plus you get more than seven pages of scripted replies to the four objections above, with a variety of options from which to pick and choose.